mvadari/XRPL-Standards/xls-transaction-auth.md

 ## 5. Examples

-In this example, Isaac is delegating the `Payment` permission to Alice.
+In this example, Isaac is delegating the `Payment` permission to Alice, the `TrustSet` permission to Bob, and the `TrustlineAuthorize` permission to Kylie.

 ### 5.1. `TransactionAuth` Transaction